-CV Calorific Value, the energy content of a gas, usually measured in units of MJ/scm GMS A Gas Act term meaning a system for measuring the quantity of any gas or the energy content of any gas, whether by actual measurement or estimation; and includes any equipment that forms part of, or is ancillary to, any such system Open Access Transmission Information System (OATIS) A GTAC term meaning First Gas' internet-based open access transmission information system or any replacement system, whose homepage First Gas shall notify to Shippers and Interconnected Parties Points of transfer A point where gas moves from one system to another, including from gas producer to transmission system; from transmission system to a major user or distribution network (gate station), or from distribution system to end user (ICP) scm Standard cubic meters, a volume measured at standard conditions Standard conditions A temperature of 15 degrees centigrade (°C) and a pressure 101.325 kilopascals (KPa) Time of Use (ToU) Refers to gas measurement systems that record the gas quantities that have passed during fixed time intervals, such as every hour or every day.
+CV Calorific Value, the energy content of a gas, usually measured in units of MJ/scm gas in this document, means gas injected into, carried through, or withdrawn from the open access gas transmission or gas distribution pipelines and required by the owners of those pipelines to meet the requirements of NZS 5259: Specification for Reticulated Natural Gas.
+GMS A Gas Act term meaning a system for measuring the quantity of any gas or the energy content of any gas, whether by actual measurement or estimation; and includes any equipment that forms part of, or is ancillary to, any such system Open Access Transmission Information System (OATIS) The interactive and online information system that will be replaced by TACOS (the transmission access code operating system) when the GTAC is introduced.
+Points of transfer A point where gas moves from one system to another, including from gas producer to transmission system; from transmission system to a major user or distribution network (gate station), or from distribution system to end user (ICP) scm Standard cubic meters, a volume measured at standard conditions Standard conditions A temperature of 15 degrees centigrade (°C) and a pressure 101.325 kilopascals (KPa) Time of Use (ToU) Refers to gas measurement systems that record the gas quantities that have passed during fixed time intervals, such as every hour or every day.
 These quantities are recorded on a data logging device.
+Transmission access code operating system (TACOS) First Gas' internet-based transmission information system that will replace OATIS when the GTAC is introduced.

-Appendix A Governance of this Document
+Governance of this Document

-Gas Industry Co wishes this document to accurately reflect the views of industry participants on what the requirements for gas reconciliation are and how they are managed.
+Gas Industry Co wishes this document to accurately reflect the views of industry participants on what the requirements for gas measurement are and how they are managed.
 It is also necessary to provide arrangements that allow any participant to propose changes, to have that proposal considered and for a new version of the document to be issued if required.
 These arrangements are described in this Appendix.